Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Intergated SL results for all rolls, which aids in the manual calculation for opposed rolls (due underlying limits with Roll20 full Opposed SL resolution is not a straight forward matter for now, i have chosen the visual self calcualted approach while providing the maximum possible information.)

 - Full combat Advantage & Condition Tracking, per core rules.
+Additionally advantage can be disabled for spells in the settings tab, allowing for seemless integration the Unoffical Grimoire rules (@ http://www.lahiette.com/leratierbretonnien/wp-content/uploads/2020/09/WFRP4-Unofficial-Grimoire-2.02-PDF.pdf).

 - Inventory: Full Encumbrance Management system, with automatic Overencumbrance modifiers (-move/agi), and Container & Vehicle Management section (TEW compatible) .